Travel Guide Thailand

 Beyond the city limits, a number of other day-trips can be made, such as to the ancient temples of Lamphun – and, of course, Chiang Mai is the main centre for hill-tribe trekking, as well as all sorts of other outdoor activities.

-The pick of the coasts are in the south, where the Samui archipelago off the Gulf coast ranks as one of the best places to go in Thailand.
-Ko Samui itself has the most sweeping white-sand beaches, and the greatest variety of accommodation and facilities to go with them.
+The pick of the coasts are in the south, where the Samui archipelago off the Gulf coast Dropdown content ranks as one of the best places to go in Thailand.
+Ko Samui Dropdown contentitself has the most sweeping white-sand beaches, and the greatest variety of accommodation and facilities to go with them.

-Ko Pha Ngan next door is still largely backpacker territory, where you have a stark choice between desolate coves and Hat Rin, Thailand’s party capital.
-The remotest island, rocky Ko Tao, is acquiring increasing sophistication as Southeast Asia’s largest dive-training centre.
+Ko Pha Ngan Dropdown content next door is still largely backpacker territory, where you have a stark choice between desolate coves and Hat Rin Dropdown content, Thailand’s party capital.
+The remotest island, rocky Ko Tao Dropdown content, is acquiring increasing sophistication as Southeast Asia’s largest dive-training centre.

 Tucked away beneath the islands, Nakhon Si Thammarat, the cultural capital of the south, is well worth a short detour from the main routes through the centre of the peninsula – it’s a sophisticated city of grand old temples, delicious cuisine and distinctive handicrafts.

-With Chiang Mai and the north so firmly planted on the independent tourist trail, the intervening central plains tend to get short shrift.
-Yet there is rewarding trekking around Umphang, near the Burmese border, and the elegant ruins of former capitals Ayutthaya and Sukhothai embody a glorious artistic heritage, displaying Thailand’s distinctive ability to absorb influences from quite different cultures.
+With Chiang Mai and the north so firmly planted on the independent tourist trail, the intervening central plains Dropdown content tend to get short shrift.
+Yet there is rewarding trekking around Umphang Dropdown content, near the Burmese border, and the elegant ruins of former capitals Ayutthaya Dropdown content and Sukhothai Dropdown content embody a glorious artistic heritage, displaying Thailand’s distinctive ability to absorb influences from quite different cultures.

 Even if you’re just passing through, you can’t miss the star attraction of Nakhon Pathom: the enormous stupa Phra Pathom Chedi dominates the skyline.